DanialArab/Plotly_and_Dash/README.md

 <a name="20"></a>
 ### Single callbacks for interactivity

 So we already understand how we can adjust the layout of a dash application through the use of components, either HTML components or dash core components.
-Now we're going to learn how to interact and connect to those same components through the use of **callbacks.**
+Now let's see how to interact and connect to those same components through the use of **callbacks** through the following steps:

++ Create a function to return some desired output
++ Decorate that function with an **@app.callback** decorator
+   + Set an output to a component id
+   + Set an input to a component id
++ Connect the desired properties